 Far less common these days and more expensive than any of the other materials, gold fillings remain excellent restorations.
 With excellent physical and chemical properties, gold fillings are strong, long-lasting, kind to the surrounding tissues, and remain stable over time.

-Once our office has a chance to assess your smile, we'll advise you of our findings and outline a comprehensive treatment plan to help ensure your smile is healthy and functions at its best.
+Once our dental team has a chance to assess your smile, we'll advise you of our findings and outline a comprehensive treatment plan to help ensure your smile is healthy and functions at its best.
 If any tooth decay is detected, we'll schedule appointments to treat those cavities and place the fillings or restorations that are needed.

 At the office of Bahri Dental Group, patient care and comfort are our top priorities.
 While treating cavities and placing fillings are among the most routine procedures in dentistry, our office understands you have questions and concerns and will keep you well informed every step of the way.